-The Minneapolis College campus is for the use of the students, faculty, staff, visitors, and those on official business with Minneapolis College.

-Access to campus buildings is limited to normal business hours.
-Normal campus hours are 6:30 AM to 10:30 PM, Monday through Friday, and 7:00 AM to 5:00 PM on Saturday.
-Summer hours may vary from these times.
+The Minneapolis College campus is for the use of the students, faculty, staff, and visitors engaged in educational or business purposes with Minneapolis College.
+Campus is open 6:30 AM to 10:30 PM, Monday through Friday, and 7:00 AM to 5:00 PM on Saturday.
+Summer hours may vary.